3d-ryan/portfolio/README.md

 ## In Step Screenshots
 Any screenshots captured by Playwright will appear as part of the main body of the Allure report.
-This gives the screenshot less context, than if it appears within the failing step.
+This gives the screenshot less context than if it appears within the failing step.
 ![Nested screenshot](/resources/nestedScreenshot.png)

 ## Multi Tab/Window Testing